greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="log_hostname"></a>log\_hostname

 By default, connection log messages only show the IP address of the connecting host.
-Turning on this option causes logging of the IP address and host name of the Greenplum Database master.
+Turning on this option causes logging of the IP address and host name of the Greenplum Database coordinator.
 Note that depending on your host name resolution setup this might impose a non-negligible performance penalty.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|